History of Millwall F.C.: Regeneration, Sports City and American investment

-Summer signings
+Pushing towards the Championship

 During July 2008 there was some controversy over the signings that Kenny Jackett made, as there were few promising young strikers other than Ashley Grimes.
 Some of these concerns were dispelled after Neil Harris found the net frequently throughout the pre-season.

 The signings of Tony Craig, David Forde, Jimmy Abdou and Grimes have given Millwall fans hope of winning promotion this season and Tony Craig showed his loyalty to the club by stating: "I'm home" on the Millwall web site.
 Harris and Chris Hackett both agreed terms on new contracts in June.
 It took Harris a lot longer to decide as it meant him accepting a drop in wages of almost half of what he earned the previous season.

 Jackett also signed Trésor Kandol on a six-month loan deal from Leeds United on 6 August.

 Further into the season due to injuries to players like Gary Alexander Jackett signed out of favour striker Jermaine Easter from Plymouth Argyle F.C. on an initial one-month loan deal, and former Burnley F.C. striker Gifton Noel-Williams on a short-term contract after being released from his contract by Spanish side Elche CF.

-Back in The Championship

-After play-off final heartbreak in the 2008–09 season against Scunthorpe United and losing out on automatic promotion on the last day of the 2009–10 season to Leeds United by 1 point, Millwall made it back to Wembley, finally breaking the play-off hoodoo run of five successive losses.
-A 1–0 win against Swindon Town, meant Millwall made a return to The Championship, after a four-year absence.
-They were relegated back to League One for two seasons, but were promoted back in 2016–17 to the Championship via the play-offs.
+Jackett led Millwall to two top six finishes in League One, in fifth and third place respectively.
+He won the League One Manager of the Month award three times while in charge of the club.
+On 13 January 2009, Harris broke Teddy Sheringham's all-time goal scoring record for Millwall during the 3–2 away win against Crewe Alexandra with his 112th goal for the club.
+After a play-off final defeat in the 2008–09 season against Scunthorpe United and losing out on automatic promotion on the last day of the 2009–10 season to Leeds United by one point, Millwall made it back to Wembley, finally breaking the play-off hoodoo run of five successive failures in 1991, 1994, 2000, 2002 and 2009, with a 1–0 win in the 2010 League One play-off final against Swindon Town, securing a return to the Football League Championship after a four-year absence.